nuvla/deployment/README.md

 replacing the username and privateKey values with your own.

+Update the `CHANGELOG.md` file **before** releasing the code.
+Provide a good descriptions of the updates contained in the release.

+Ensure that the **current snapshot version** is the one that you want to tag, keeping in mind the guidelines for semantic versioning.
+Update the version in the `pom.xml` file if necessary.

 This repository uses `mvn` to perform the release and to upload the artifacts to GitHub.
 Although this uses the standard maven releases plugin, the full process can be run with: